hrefjeff/sfv_old/things_to_add.md

+## Nothing more important than devotion to practice!
+Efficient practice!

+I believe greatness happens when preparation meets opportunity.
+Opportunity is fleeting though.
+So how can you make sure to take advantage of that opportunity?
+With preparation!
+Lately I've been applying a technique that has been doing wonders for my gameplay.
+It's called the Pomodoro technique.

+I look to Infexious, which is arguabley the best tournament zeku in the world right now that plays on pad, for advice on how to train.
+He says to repeat an action roughly 2000-3000 times to get it into your muscle memory.
+It's actually not that much work to do considering the benifits.
+To accomplish this efficiently I use the pomodoro technique to accomplish this.

+The pomodoro technique is essentially an interval timer.
+I'll set a timer for 1 minute to see how many of a certain move I can do.
+Then I'll set a timer for 10 minutes and continuously practice 1 thing.
+After the 10 minutes are up I'll take a 3 minute break.
+Rinse and repeat.

 ## Gardening
 Writing about how when I was gardening, I had 10 plants that died.
 But then looked up and saw the other 117 plants I planted were thriving.